sapcc/absent-metrics-operator/README.md

 ### Labels

-**Note**: There should be at least one alert rule per namespace that has the `tier` and `service` label defined without templating, i.e. `$labels`.
+**Note**: There should be at least one alert rule for a specific Prometheus server in a namespace that has the `tier` and `service` label defined without templating, i.e. does not use `$labels`.
 See caveat below.

-- `tier` and `service` labels are carried over from the original alert rule unless the alert rule uses templating for theses labels, in which case the default `tier` and `service` values for that namespace will be used.
+- `tier` and `service` labels are carried over from the original alert rule unless the alert rule uses templating for these labels, in which case the default `tier` and `service` values for that Prometheus server in that namespace will be used.
 - `severity` is always `info`.

 #### Caveat

-The operator determines a default `tier` and `service` for a namespace by traversing through all the alert rule definitions in a namespace.
-It chooses the most common `tier` and `service` label combination that is used across these alerts for the default values.
+The operator determines a default `tier` and `service` for a specific Prometheus server in a namespace by traversing through all the alert rule definitions for that Prometheus server in that namespace.
+It chooses the most common `tier` and `service` label combination that is used across these alerts as the default values.

 It is important that the operator finds a default `tier` and `service` otherwise the operator will print an error and it will not create absent alert